Omnistac/zedux/docs-old/overview.md

 How many small applications decided against Redux at first, then grew to the point of sorely regretting that decision?
 How many mid-sized applications chose Redux, then grew to the point that the verbosity became unmaintainable and the number of plugins spiked the learning curve beyond reason?

 While Zedux doesn't aim to eliminate plugins, it does aim to reduce their quantity.
-In their place, it offers a uniform, often orthogonal api across all common aspects of state management.
+In their place, it offers a uniform api across all common aspects of state management.
 This drastically reduces boilerplate, overall code size, and the steepness of the learning curve.

 ## No more middleware?